Alumna Selected into Prestigious Fellowship

 Ngo, who received her bachelor’s degree in psychology, was recently selected as an Assembly Fellow as part of the 2018-2019 class of Capital Fellows, a program administered by the Center for California Studies at California State University, Sacramento.

 As an undergraduate student, Ngo completed an internship with the Center for Asian Americans United for Self-Empowerment Leadership Academy, a program founded to create a pipeline of leadership for the Asian Pacific American community.
+Throughout the program, the interns had the opportunity to meet with community leaders and discuss the issues that were important to them.

 Today, Ngo is working in the office of Assembly Member Reginald Byron Jones-Sawyer, Sr., who oversees California’s 59th District and includes the neighborhoods of South Los Angeles, Florence-Firestone, Walnut Park, and a portion of Huntington Park.